sch1eiden/senior-project/README.md

 2. If you use VS Code, you should install env first by follow in "Create a project environment for the Django tutorial#" section here https://code.visualstudio.com/docs/python/tutorial-django
-3. If you open folder in backend normally, it will activated and can run this command to test "py manage.py runserver"
+3. If you open folder in backend normally, it will activated normally and can run this command to test "py manage.py runserver"
+4. If you didn't open backend folder and want to run django command.
+You can activate env by add this command in Terminal "& c:/Wherever your project directory are/senior-project/backend/env/Scripts/activate.ps1"